bazelbuild/examples/rules/README.md

 * [actions.write](actions_write/): Example where a file is generated.

+* [capitalize](capitalize/): Example of a rule that does simple processing on a text file.

 * [expand_template](expand_template/): Example where a file is generated based on a template.